COVID-19: Keeping schools safe

 Screen before you go

-Take the covid 19 screening every day before you go to school or child care.
+Take the COVID‑19 screening every day before you go to school or child care.
 We update the screening tool based on public health advice.

-Monitor cases in child care
+Monitor child care closures

 As part of our plan to keep students and schools safe for the 2021-2022 school year, school boards have improved ventilation in classrooms.
 This includes:

-- increasing frequency of filter changes
+- increasing frequency of filter changes throughout the school year

-99% of schools in Ontario have increased fresh air intake, are using higher-grade filters and running ventilation system longer.
 Check your school board’s website to find out about ventilation improvements, such as the number of HEPA filter units in place.